Coming in hot today….airplane travel essentials.

 Put those headphones on and enjoy the flight by listening to music, a podcast episode, TV show, or movie, or try something like the Calm app.

 Never, ever, ever do I go a day without taking Tummy Soothe.

 And especially not when I’m traveling, as that is the prime time for picking up a nasty bug or just getting drained in general.

 You can learn all about the product HERE; why I’m obsessed with it and why you will be, too.

 And here are some other things for pre- or post-flight that might help you (or have helped me in the past):

-- Intestinal Movement Formula.
 Airplanes can leave you bloated.
 The last thing I want while traveling is bloat and lack of movement through my digestive system.
-I always bring 1-2 of these along with me.
+I always bring 1-2 of these pills along with me.

-- Digestive Enzymes.
 For me personally, traveling is the time when I want to eat all the things and experience new and interesting flavors and combinations.
-To ensure I’m breaking down the food properly, I carry these enzymes with me everywhere.
+To ensure I’m breaking the food down properly, I carry digestive enzymes with me everywhere.

 There are some airplane travel essentials for those of you with IBS and/or IBD.
 Is there anything I forgot that you never leave home without?
 Let me know!